 - The establishment of Unified Champion Schools in every public school in the UAE.
 Unified Champion Schools pairs public school pupils with and without disabilities together to take part in sports and other activities.

 - The ADNOC Group (Abu Dhabi National Oil Company) announced that the company will evolve its recruitment and employment program to provide people of determination with a range of specialist learning support services at ADNOC schools.

 - A Mothers of Determination Association will be formed to meet and support the needs of families of children with intellectual disabilities to allow them to reach their full potential through education and training.

 The 2019 World Games were the most watched ever!
 The Games were broadcast on 60 stations to 183 countries, reaching 760 million households.
 The host broadcasting partner, ADTV, shared 454 hours or programming throughout the Middle East and Africa.
 ESPN, Special Olympics long-term broadcast partner, provided live and taped coverage in North America, the Caribbean, South America and on cruise ships.
 ESPNs introduction and closing videos to their reporting really set a celebratory and aspiration tone to their coverage.

-Looking ahead to 2021, the Special Olympics World Winter Games will travel to Sweden before arriving in Berlin for the 2023 World Games.
 Special Olympics Board Chair, Dr. Timothy Shriver explained how the momentum gained from Abu Dhabi will inspire the athletes and organizers to reach greater levels of achievement.
 “As we come to the end of World Games here in UAE, it is the beginning of the next part of our movement’s journey—a journey that started 50 years ago.
 A journey to a world without discrimination against people with intellectual disabilities,” he said.